 Reporting on environmental monitoring will address the indicators set out below.
 Fáilte Ireland is responsible for the ongoing review of indicators and targets, collating existing relevant monitored data, the preparation of monitoring evaluation report(s), the publication of these reports and, if necessary, the carrying out of corrective action, in combination with the relevant authorities.
+Environmental monitoring for the VEDP and other existing/future Fáilte Ireland plans, programmes, etc. may be undertaken and reported on at the same time.
+The findings of monitoring will be reported on periodically with frequencies to be determined during implementation.

-83 This sub-programme will include locations along the Burren Discovery Trail.
+&lt;sup>93 This sub-programme will include locations along the Burren Discovery Trail.